 Energy: Important Facts

-A summary of the important interrelated concepts is important as it gives a clear understanding of the information regarding energy.
-Comprehension of the fundamental types of energy is important before memorizing the equations to solve problems.
+A summary of the interrelated concepts is important as it gives a clear understanding of the information regarding energy.
+Comprehension of the fundamental types of energy is essential before memorizing the equations to solve problems.

-There are three types of energy: kinetic, potential and total energy.
+There are 3 types of energy: kinetic, potential, and total energy.

 Kinetic energy is the energy of motion.